AdobeDocs/learning-manager.en/help/migrated/learners/adobe-learning-manager-app-for-desktop.md

 1. Click the record button to start recording.
 1. Once users are done recording the audio, click the pause button to stop recording.
 1. To preview the recording, click the play button.
 1. If users want to record an additional audio to the same file, click **Resume**.
 Once the desired recording is met, click **Next** to save the file to a desired location.
-The recording is saved in the Adobe Captivate Prime app for desktop gallery where users can view their recordings and screenshots.
+The recording is saved in the Adobe Learning Manager app for desktop gallery where users can view their recordings and screenshots.
 1. To edit the recording, see [Editing a recording](adobe-learning-manager-app-for-desktop.md#Editing) and to publish see [Publishing a recording](adobe-learning-manager-app-for-desktop.md#Publishing).

 ## Creating a screenshot {#creatingascreenshot}